BICCN/cell-locator/README.md

 * Inserting point in a `Spline` annotation does not work reliably.
 Workaround by switch the annotation type to `PolyLine` and then inserting the point.
 See [#80](https://github.com/BICCN/cell-locator/issues/80)
+* For Roll, pitch and yaw, the angle mappings differ from the coordinate system the lab uses.
+See [#81](https://github.com/BICCN/cell-locator/issues/81)

 ## Keyboard Accelerators and Mouse Operations